qiaoxueshi/BTIConcepts/README.md

 There is very little support offered with this code.
 I am always interested in better ways of doing things, so I'll be happy to consider feature requests.
 (Note, "consider" doesn't mean I will do anything).
 I don't speak Git/GitHub all that well, so I can't make any promises about pull requests.

+To discuss this project, please post in [this thread](http://iphonedevsdk.com/forum/iphone-sdk-tutorials/112654-sample-code-bticoncepts.html).